MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Using Core Data

 StackMob recommends using Core Data for data persistance.
 It provides a powerful and robust object graph management system that otherwise would be a nightmare to implement.
 Although it may have a reputation for being pretty complex, the basics are easy to grasp and understand.
-If you want to learn the basics, check out INSERT LINK TO REFERENCES AND EBOOK.
+If you are new to Core Data check out our list of <a href="http://stackmob.github.io/stackmob-ios-sdk/index.html#core_data_references" target="_blank">Core Data References</a>.

+INSERT MAKE SURE YOU READ THROUGH CODING PRACTICES AND ARE AWARE OF SUPOPRT SPECS

 The three main pieces of Core Data are instances of: